-The small and elongated plateau of Strouboulas is to be found just south of the Stroumboulas elongated mountain range, which resembles a volcanic cone when seen from Heraklion.
-The elongated plateau is formed on the carbonate rocks of the “Tripolitsa” group and it lacks tree vegetation due to overgrazing except for some Kermes Oaks (Quercus coccifera).
+The small plateau of Strouboulas is located south of the elongated Stroumboulas range, which resembles a volcanic cone when seen from Heraklion.
+The elongated plateau is formed on the rocks of the Tripoli geological type and it lacks tree vegetation due to overgrazing except for some kermes oaks (Quercus coccifera).

-Starting from Strouboulas plateau one can climb until the summit of Strouboulas and the chapel of Timios Stavros (Holy Cross) to gaze in wonder at the marvelous panorama of the Heraklion gulf.
-Lastly, you can pay a visit to the Cave of Palmetis (Hainospilios), where Palmetis (a Cretan rebel during the Turkish Era) dropped the corpses of the Turks he killed.
+Starting from Strouboulas plateau one can climb until the summit of Strouboulas and the chapel of Timios Stavros (Holy Cross) to have a marvelous panorama of the Heraklion gulf and the Range of Psiloritis.
+Lastly, you can pay a visit to the Cave of Palmetis, where the Cretan rebel Palmetis during the Turkish Era dropped the corpses of the Turks he killed.